-There thereupon followed a lengthy waiting period of three weeks plus two days before Private Blackmore, Regimental Number 1578, was to embark onto His Majesty's Transport Calgarian on June 20 in St. John's Harbour and sail (almost) directly to the United Kingdom.
-He was one of the two-hundred forty-two personnel of 'F' Company and eighty-five naval reservists to take passage on that day.
+There was now to be a lengthy waiting period of nine weeks less a day before Private Day, Regimental Number 1484, was to embark onto His Majesty's Transport Calgarian on June 20 in St. John's Harbour and sail (almost^{}) directly to the United Kingdom.
+He was one of the two-hundred forty-two men of 'F' Company and eighty-five naval reservists to take passage on that day.